About us

 Věra Janíčková

-Publications Manager, Managing Editor
+Publications Manager, Chief Editor

 Tijana Slokar